infovista-opensource/vistamart-datasource/README.md

 #### Configuration

-The variable must have the type *Query* and point to a defined VistaMart datasource.
+The variable must have the type *Query* and point to a defined Ativa Net data source.

 A JSON structure must be entered to define the type of object to query.
 The *type* JSON node is mandatory to specify the type of object to query. *filter* and *subfilter* are optional nodes.